Doppler Flow Meters

 What are the advantages of Doppler Flow Meters?

-One major advantage of Doppler Flow Meters is that they can measure the speed of fluids with solid particles or bubbles.
+One major advantage of these Meters is that they can measure the speed of fluids with solid particles or bubbles.
 Unlike other flow meters, like magnetic or turbine flow meters, these can measure fluids with many particles.
 They do not need the fluid to be clean or conductive.

 Another advantage of Doppler Flow Meters is their non-invasive nature.
 The ultrasonic waves from these meters go through the pipe wall and into the fluid.
 This means you do not need to cut the pipe or stop the fluid flow to install the meter.
 This can save time and money, as well as minimise the risk of leaks or contamination.